kuldeepsinghsw/helloworld/README.md

 this is my first repository

-hello every one my name is kuldeep singh
+ my name is kuldeep singh
+ This is for the first time i have created a repository called hello-world and also created a new branch named readme-edits.